Build consensus on the business value of innovation

 - Training opportunity: Either team can be misaligned because they need deep technical requirements and extensive functional requirements.
 This need can lead to an opportunity for training in agile methodologies.
 When the team culture isn't ready for agile processes, you might find innovation and keeping pace with the market to be a challenge.
 For training resources about DevOps and agile practices, see:

-By following the business innovation methodology and the backlog management tools in each section of this article, you can help create solution alignment.
+By following the Innovate methodology and the backlog management tools in each section of this article, you can help create solution alignment.

 After you've aligned your business value proposition and communicated it, you're ready to start building your solution.